ghazalaahmed/ecommercebackend/README.md

 ## INSTALLATION

-In order to install this, the user would need to first clone the repository and then install mysql2 and sequalize.
+In order to install this, the user would need to first clone the repository and then install mysql2 and sequelize.

 ## USAGE